a-p-jo/C5/README.md

 # C5
 C5 is short for Counter Conventional Caesar Cipher Contraption

+**Full Disclosure :**

+C5 is **not** intended for any commercial or serious security purposes.
+It is loosely based on the Vigenère Cipher and the Caesar Cipher, and remains, a shift cipher at its core.
+It's intended for making puzzle-ciphers and for the purposes of throwing off casual snooping.
+A challenge to break C5 is posted [here](https://puzzling.stackexchange.com/questions/100920/can-you-crack-this-multiple-shift-cipher) , and while not yet cracked, it is obly a matter of time.
+It is not immune to being treated as multiple caesar ciphers, where it may be broken by frequency analysis, as long as the message is long enough.

 C5 cipher involves max 8 different shifts applied mostly unevenly across the message, resulting in ciphertext that is not easy to crack.
 It is not necessary that all 8 shifts are used, nor that 8 shifts have unique values, nor even that all 8 shifts have non-zero values.
-Hence, a number can be ecnrypted as itself without any anamolous compromise, and the ciphertext can be very random looking in most cases.
+Hence, a number can be ecnrypted as itself, and the ciphertext can be very random looking in most cases.

 **Algorithm/Steps:**